 2007 – First prize Byron Bay Writers Festival poetry competition for In the Garden of Martyrs, a poem whose seed sprouted in Esfahan, Iran

-2007 – Macquarie Bank LongLines residential program, in support of my book on the Camino Santiago pilgrimage.
-Varuna Writers’ House, Blue Mountains NSW
+2007 – Macquarie Bank LongLines residency at Varuna Writers’ House, in support of my book on the Camino Santiago pilgrimage.

 2008 – Winner of Northern Rivers Writers’ Festival Pitching Competition

-2009 – Field trip with Professor TN Ganapathy, former Head of Dept Philosophy, Ramakrishna University, Chennai and author on Tamil Spirituality, to pilgrimage areas of Srivilliputhur and Mount Chathuragiri, South India
+2009 – Field trip with Professor TN Ganapathy, former Head of Dept Philosophy, Ramakrishna University, Chennai and author on Tamil Spirituality, to pilgrimage areas of Srivilliputtur and Mount Chathuragiri, South India

 2010 – Shortlisted for Varuna Harper Collins Award